Apply to Ivey from High School

-Approximately 2/3 of our Ivey HBA class are formerly Ivey AEOs, the remaining 1/3 are students from Western and other universities who discover an interest in business during their first two years of study.
+Approximately 75% of our Ivey HBA class are formerly Ivey AEOs and the remaining students are from Western and other universities who discover an interest in business during their first two years of study.

 What we look for in our Ivey AEO applicants

 A low to mid 90% average in your best Grade 12 high school courses, including English.